bdraco/python-socketio-v4/docs/server.rst

 Eventlet provides a ``monkey_patch()`` function that replaces all the blocking functions in the standard library with equivalent asynchronous versions.
-While python-socketio does not require monkey patching, other libraries such as database drivers are likely to require it.
+While python-socketio_v4 does not require monkey patching, other libraries such as database drivers are likely to require it.

 Gevent